 As required by Nasdaq rules, the members of the Audit Committee each qualify as "independent" under special standards established for members of audit committees.
 The Audit Committee also includes at least one member who has been determined by the Board to meet the qualifications of an "audit committee financial expert" in accordance with SEC rules.
-David R. Hoffmann has been determined by the Board of Directors to be an "audit committee financial expert".
-Stockholders should understand that this designation is a disclosure requirement of the SEC related to Mr. Hoffmann's experience and understanding with respect to certain accounting and auditing matters.
-The designation does not impose upon Mr. Hoffmann any duties, obligations or liability that are greater than are generally imposed on him as a member of the Audit Committee and the Board, and his designation as an audit committee financial expert pursuant to this SEC requirement does not affect the duties, obligations or liability of any other member of the Audit Committee or the Board.
+David R. Hoffmann and Peter S. Garcia have been determined by the Board of Directors to be "audit committee financial experts."
+Stockholders should understand that this designation is a disclosure requirement of the SEC related to Mr. Hoffmann's and Mr. Garcia's experience and understanding with respect to certain accounting and auditing matters.
+The designation does not impose upon Mr. Hoffmann or Mr. Garcia any duties, obligations or liability that are greater than are generally imposed on either of them as members of the Audit Committee and the Board, and their designation as an audit committee financial expert pursuant to this SEC requirement does not affect the duties, obligations or liability of any other member of the Audit Committee or the Board.

-Compensation Committee.
-The Compensation Committee reviews and approves salaries, performance-based incentives and other matters relating to executive compensation, and administers our stock option plans, including reviewing and granting stock options to executive officers.
+Compensation Committee The Compensation Committee reviews and approves salaries, performance-based incentives and other matters relating to executive compensation, and administers our stock option plans, including reviewing and granting stock options to executive officers.
 The Compensation Committee also reviews and approves various other Company compensation policies and matters.
-The Compensation Committee held one meeting in 2019.
-For more information, see the "Compensation Committee Report."
-At the end of the last fiscal year, the Compensation Committee was composed of Simon X. Benito, Gail M. Farfel, David R. Hoffmann, Armand P. Neukermans and Jon S. Saxe.
-Dr. Neukermans has served as Chairman of the Committee since March 2004.
+The Compensation Committee held two meetings in 2022.."
+At the end of the last fiscal year, the Compensation Committee was composed of Mohammad Azab, Peter S. Garcia, David R. Hoffmann and Gail J. Maderis.
+Ms. Maderis has served as Chair of the Committee since June 2021.
 As required by Nasdaq rules, the members of the Compensation Committee each qualify as "independent" under special standards established for members of compensation committees.
-In addition, the Compensation Committee, from time to time, retains independent compensation consultants to assist it with the benchmarking of executive and Board compensation.
-The Compensation Committee retained Larry Setren & Associates (formerly known as Setren, Smallberg & Associates, Inc.) as an independent compensation consultant to assist it with the benchmarking of executive and Board compensation for 2019.
+In addition, the Compensation Committee, from time to time, retains independent compensation consultants to assist it with the benchmarking of executive and Board compensation Committee retained Larry Setren & Associates as an independent compensation consultant to assist it with the benchmarking of executive and Board compensation for 2022.
 The process by which compensation is set for executive officers is described in the Compensation Discussion and Analysis below under the heading "Setting Officer Compensation."

-Nominating and Corporate Governance Committee.
-The Nominating and Corporate Governance Committee identifies, evaluates and recommends to the Board individuals, if any, including individuals proposed by stockholders, qualified to serve as members of the Board and the nominatines for election as directors at the next annual or special meeting of stockholders at which directors are to be elected.
+Nominating and Corporate Governance Committee The Nominating and Corporate Governance Committee identifies, evaluates and recommends to the Board individuals, if any, including individuals proposed by stockholders, qualified to serve as members of the Board and the nominees for election as directors at the next annual or special meeting of stockholders at which directors are to be elected.
 The Nominating and Corporate Governance Committee also identifies, evaluates and recommends to the Board individuals to fill any vacancies or newly created directorships that may occur between such meetings.
 The Nominating and Corporate Governance Committee also is responsible for preparing and recommending to the Board adoption of corporate governance guidelines, reviewing and assessing our Code of Ethics, and overseeing and conducting an annual evaluation of the Board's performance.
-The Nominating and Corporate Governance Committee held two meetings in 2019.
-At the end of the last fiscal year, the Nominating and Corporate Governance Committee as Chairman of the Committee at the end of 2013.
-As required by Nasdaq rules, the members of the Nominating and Corporate Governance Committee.
+The Nominating and Corporate Governance Committee held three meetings in 2022.
+At the end of the last fiscal year, the Nominating and Corporate Governance Committee was composed of Mohammad Azab, Terrence F. Blaschke and Judith J. Robertson.
+Ms. Robertson has served as Chair of the Committee since June 2022.
+As required by Nasdaq rules, the members of the Nominating and Corporate Governance Committee each qualify as "independent" under special standards established for members of the committee.